8 Chapter 8 – Rendezvous

 Figure 9: Both Satellites Calculating Their Change in Velocity to Quickly Rendezvous.

-First, the specific mechanical energy of the phasing orbit is needed:
+First, as demonstrated in Equation 13, the specific mechanical energy of the phasing orbit is needed:

 Case 2: Interceptor Ahead of Target